How Does LendingTree Get Paid?

 How much of a down payment do I need to buy a house in Texas?

-In Texas, the average down payment for first-time homebuyers was $36,193.
-But depending on the house you buy, you can put down a lower down payment and still qualify for conventional, FHA, VA and USDA loans thanks to these requirements and the Texas down payment assistance programs.
+The median down payment for Texas homebuyers was $41,250 in 2024, according to a recent LendingTree analysis.
+But depending on the house you buy, you can make a smaller down payment and still qualify for conventional, FHA, VA and USDA loans, thanks to these requirements and the Texas down payment assistance programs.

 Can I qualify for down payment assistance in Texas?